lugray/notes/_posts/2018-02-16-duck-typing.md

 layout: post
 title:  "Duck Typing"
 ---
 My primary development language at the moment is Ruby, but I've been learning Go.
-Languages have varying ways of dealing with different types of objects in the same way, and I always find myself thinking about these when learning a new language.
+Languages have varying ways of dealing with different types of objects in the same way, and I always find myself thinking about these kinds of variation when learning a new language.
 The concept of duck typing (based on the idea that if it quacks like a duck, it's a duck) is used in Ruby:

 ```ruby
 class Mallard